apache/beam/website/www/site/content/en/documentation/programming-guide.md

 java -jar <jar file> <port> --javaClassLookupAllowlistFile=<path to the allowlist file>
 {{< /highlight >}}

-Starting with Beam 2.35.0, the `JavaExternalTransform` API will automatically start up an expansion service with a given set of `jar` file dependencies if an expansion service address was not provided.
+Starting with Beam 2.35.0, the `JavaExternalTransform` API will automatically start up an expansion service with a given `jar` file dependency if an expansion service address was not provided.

 **Step 3**